REAP the Experts: Why Pruning Prevails for One-Shot MoE compression

 TL;DR: This paper argues that pruning experts is superior to merging them for compressing MoE LLMs and introduces a new method, REAP, that achieves nearly lossless performance on generative tasks by preserving the model's functional structure.

 Abstract: Sparsely-activated Mixture-of-Experts (SMoE) models offer efficient pre-training and low latency but their large parameter counts create significant memory overhead, motivating research into expert compression.
-Contrary to recent findings favouring expert merging on discriminative benchmarks, we demonstrate that expert pruning is a superior strategy for generative tasks.
-We prove that merging introduces an irreducible error by causing a "functional subspace collapse", due to the loss of the router's independent, input-dependent control over experts.
-Leveraging this insight, we propose Router-weighted Expert Activation Pruning (REAP), a novel pruning criterion that considers both router gate-values and expert activation norms.
-Across a diverse set of SMoE models ranging from 20B to 1T parameters, REAP consistently outperforms merging and other pruning methods on generative benchmarks, especially at 50\% compression.
-Notably, our method achieves near-lossless compression on code generation and tool-calling tasks with Qwen3-Coder-480B and Kimi-K2, even after pruning 50\% of experts.
+Contrary to recent findings favouring expert *merging* on discriminative benchmarks, we find that expert *pruning* is a superior strategy for generative tasks.
+We demonstrate that existing merging techniques introduce an irreducible error due to the loss of fine-grained routing control over experts.
+Leveraging this insight, we propose Router-weighted Expert Activation Pruning (REAP), a novel pruning criterion that considers both router gate-values and expert activation norms to minimize the reconstruction error bound.
+Across a diverse set of SMoE models ranging from 20B to 1T parameters, REAP consistently outperforms merging and other pruning methods on generative benchmarks, especially at 50% compression.
+Notably, our method achieves near-lossless compression on code generation tasks with Qwen3-Coder-480B and Kimi-K2, even after pruning 50% of experts.

 Primary Area: foundation or frontier models, including LLMs